About Us

 jane@workforcedevelopment.ca

-Bashir Adeyemo, Labour Market Analyst
+Bashir Adeyemo, Labour Market Research Lead

 bashir@workforcedevelopment.ca

-Angelique Guerard, Communications and Community Engagement Specialist
+Angelique Guerard, Communications Officer

 angelique@workforcedevelopment.ca